"I hit him to get his attention. I shot

 more than two blades as that, in my experience as a lackey

-of the advertising industry, is just a cheap gimmick.
+of the advertising industry, is just a gimmick.

-And like those same millions of men I'm mystified
+And like those same millions of men I'm perplexed

-Little bit of plastic, tiny shard of metal, nothing revolutionary.
+A little bit of plastic, a tiny shard of metal, nothing revolutionary.

-It's a marketing scam, of course, not unlike printer toner
+It's a marketing ploy of course, not unlike printer toner

 The first option I tried was the budget-priced, generic store